 A mother’s body fat may affect her child’s risk of obesity.

 New research has cast a shadow on this belief or has it?
-A new study looked at the correlation between mom’s BMI and the birth weight of her baby.
+A new study looked at the correlation between a mom’s BMI and the birth weight of her baby.
 The study found a strong relationship between the two.
 This statement means that obese mothers will have larger babies.
 That correlation only makes sense because obese mothers have more insulin resistance and should have a higher insult level, so they should have larger children.

 So, does this mean they have obese children that will grow into obese adults?
 The research does not rule this out or in.
 There is substantial evidence for a genetic tie to obesity.
 There is not a shred of proof in this study to indicate a relationship between the larger babies born with a higher BMI becoming obese children and adults.
 I suspect that obesity in adolescence and adulthood is more complicated than this single cause.